Top-rated movers to make your Laredo to Cheyenne move easy

 - Cheyenne’s population is about 74% less than Laredo.

-- Cheyenne's public transportation has a score of 2 out of 10 versus Laredo's higher score of 4.
+- Cheyenne’s public transportation score of 2 out of 10 is lower than Laredo’s score of 4.

 - With a score of 49 out of 100, Cheyenne is more bike-friendly than Laredo, which has a score of 40 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Cheyenne’s crime rate is lower than Laredo with a score of 19.85 compared to Laredo’s 36.23.
 This means that Cheyenne neighborhoods are safer than 19.85% of all U.S. neighborhoods, and Laredo neighborhoods are safer than 36.23%.